 - Wash your hands before you insert it.

-- Change it every 4 to 8 hours and more often if you have a heavy flow.
+- Change it every four to eight hours (more often if you have a heavy flow).

-- Move the string aside when you use the toilet.
+- Hold the string to the side when you use the toilet.

 When it comes to peeing with a tampon in, do what makes you feel comfortable.
-If you’d prefer to take it out before urinating or right afterward, that’s up to you.
-Just make sure to keep your hands clean when inserting it and change it every 4 to 8 hours.
+If you’d prefer to take the tampon out before urinating or right afterward, that’s up to you.
+Just make sure to keep your hands clean when inserting it and change it every four to eight hours.